Maycon1993/Devices-docs/surface/surface-arm-faq.md

 ## What is Prism?

-Prism is Microsoft's emulation technology that enables x86/x64 applications to run on Windows PCs with Arm processors, such as Surface Pro 11th Edition, Qualcomm processor, Surface Pro 9 with 5G, Surface Pro X, and Surface Laptop 7th Edition, Qualcomm processor .
+Prism is Microsoft's emulation technology that enables x86/x64 applications to run on Windows PCs with Arm processors, such as Surface Pro 11th Edition, Qualcomm processor; Surface Pro 9 with 5G, Surface Pro X, and Surface Laptop 7th Edition, Qualcomm processor .
 It seamlessly translates app code to run on Arm architecture, optimizing performance, and reducing CPU usage to ensure a smooth user experience on devices powered by Snapdragon X series chips.

 ## What's new with Windows on Arm emulation?